Chart Color Schemes

 Waramanga is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Waramanga's dwelling structure, as per the latest Census, consisted of 77.4% houses and 22.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Australian Capital Territory had 63.3% houses and 36.7% other dwellings.
-Home ownership in Waramanga was at 32.4%, with mortgaged dwellings at 38.9% and rented ones at 28.7%.
-The median monthly mortgage repayment in the area was $2,175, higher than Australian Capital Territory's average of $2,080.
-The median weekly rent figure was recorded at $379, compared to Australian Capital Territory's $450.
-Nationally, Waramanga's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+Waramanga's dwelling structure, as per the latest Census, consisted of 77.4% houses and 22.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to the Australian Capital Territory's 63.3% houses and 36.7% other dwellings.
+Home ownership in Waramanga stood at 32.4%, with mortgaged dwellings at 38.9% and rented ones at 28.7%.
+The median monthly mortgage repayment was $2,175, higher than the Australian Capital Territory average of $2,080.
+The median weekly rent figure in Waramanga was $379, compared to the Australian Capital Territory's $450.
+Nationally, Waramanga's mortgage repayments were significantly higher than the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing